djarrard-zz/WebmapWrappers/ReplaceServicePaths/ReadMe.md

 5. Edit the Path To Replace and Replacement Path variables to match the Find and Replace scenario you wish to execute (e.g. "services.mywebsite.com" changes to "localhost:6080".
 Click OK.
 6. Save the model and close ModelBuilder.
 7. Double-click on the CustomPrint Model to open the dialogue.
 8. Change the Input JSON as appropriate.
-Click OK.
+Click OK. **NOTE: When running from Desktop, always run with an output type set to PDF.
+Otherise, Desktop will interpret the output as a raster type which will negatively affect the output type when published to a geoprocessing service.
+The other formats can still be executed from the service once it's published.**
 9. If it runs successfully, this can be published as a Geoprocessing Service

 **Notes**